-Treatment will depend on the underlying cause.
+Treatment of a bruise depends on what caused it.
 Bruises due to minor injuries or accidents will often disappear on their own after a few weeks.
-During the healing process, the bruise may change color, turning from red or dark purple, to yellow, brown or green, before fading away.
+During the healing process, the bruise may change color, turning from red or dark purple, to yellow, brown, or green, before fading away.

-Resting and elevating an injured limb can also help to reduce pain and swelling.
+- Rest and raise an injured limb to help reduce pain and swelling.

-Acetaminophen, an over-the-counter pain medication, may also be taken to relieve pain or discomfort.
+- Take acetaminophen, an over-the-counter pain medication, to relieve pain or discomfort.

-Bruises that do not go away after a few weeks or recur without any apparent cause may require medical attention.
+Bruises that do not go away after a few weeks or come back without any apparent cause may need medical attention.

-If you suspect that you have a broken bone or fracture, you should see your doctor immediately or visit the emergency room.
+If you think that you have a broken bone or fracture, see your doctor immediately or visit the emergency room.

 How can bruises be prevented?

 Bruises are a common problem even among healthy children and adults.
-Although they cannot totally be prevented, you can reduce your risk of bruises.
+Although they cannot totally be prevented, you can reduce your risk of bruises in the following ways: